 In 824AD Crete was conquered by the Arabs, who turned Candia (today’s Iraklion) to a base for pirate attacks in the Mediterranean Sea.
 After many failed attempts, the Byzantines managed to release Crete in 961, under the commands of the later emperor Nikiforos Fokas, giving a new impetus in Christian tradition on Crete.

-After the conquest of Constantinople by the Crusaders in 1204, the Venetian became the new rulers of Crete until 1669.
+After the conquest of Constantinople by the Crusaders in 1204, the Venetians became the new rulers of Crete until 1669.
 During this period Crete experienced a great economic and spiritual wellbeing.
 The big cities were rebuilt, decorated with amazing monuments and fortified with massive walls.
-Moreover, the art reached its apogee with great personalities from the field of hagiography, as El Greco (El Greco) and Michael Damascinos.
+Moreover, the art reached its apogee with great personalities from the field of hagiography, as El Greco (Dominikos Theotokopoulos) and Michael Damaskinos.
 Moreover, literature, music and theater thrived and produced masterpieces, like Erotokritos and Erofili.
 All these were abruptly interrupted in 1669 when Candia, Crete’s last stronghold, surrendered after the longest siege in history by the Ottomans.

 - West Crete